populationgenomics/gnomad-browser/browser/help/topics/hgdp-1kg-annotations.md

   * **r_het_hom_var_residual:** Residuals after regressing out the first eight ancestry PCs from the Het/HomVar call ratio.
   * **n_transition_residual:** Residuals after regressing out the first eight ancestry PCs from the number of transition (A-G, C-T) alternate alleles.
   * **n_transversion_residual:** Residuals after regressing out the first eight ancestry PCs from the number of transversion alternate alleles.
-* **gnomad_sample_filters:** Sample QC filter annotations used for the gnomAD release.
+* **gnomad_sample_filters:** Sample QC filter annotations used for the OurDNA release.
   * **hard_filters:** Set of hard filters applied to each sample prior to additional sample QC.
 Samples are hard filtered if they are extreme outliers for any of the following metrics: number of snps (n_snp), ratio of heterozygous variants to homozygous variants (r_het_hom_var), number of singletons (n_singleton), and mean coverage on chromosome 20 (cov).
 Additionally, we filter based on outliers of the following Picard metrics: % contamination (freemix), % chimera, and median insert size.
   * **hard_filtered:** Whether a sample was hard filtered.
 The gnomad_sample_filters.hard_filters set is empty if this annotation is True.
-  * **release_related:** Whether a sample had a second-degree or greater relatedness to another sample in the gnomAD release.
+  * **release_related:** Whether a sample had a second-degree or greater relatedness to another sample in the OurDNA release.
-  * **qc_metrics_filters:** Set of all sample QC metrics for which each sample was found to be an outlier after computing sample QC metrics using the Hail sample_qc() module and regressing out the first 8 gnomAD ancestry assignment PCs.
+  * **qc_metrics_filters:** Set of all sample QC metrics for which each sample was found to be an outlier after computing sample QC metrics using the Hail sample_qc() module and regressing out the first 8 OurDNA ancestry assignment PCs.
-* **gnomad_high_quality:** Whether a sample has passed gnomAD sample QC metrics except for relatedness (i.e., gnomad_sample_filters.hard_filters and gnomad_sample_filters.qc_metrics_filters are empty sets).
+* **gnomad_high_quality:** Whether a sample has passed OurDNA sample QC metrics except for relatedness (i.e., gnomad_sample_filters.hard_filters and gnomad_sample_filters.qc_metrics_filters are empty sets).
-* **gnomad_release:** Whether the sample was included in the gnomAD release dataset.
-For the full gnomAD release, relatedness inference is performed on the full dataset, and release samples are chosen in a way that maximizes the number of samples retained while filtering the dataset to include only samples with less than second-degree relatedness.
+* **gnomad_release:** Whether the sample was included in the OurDNA release dataset.
+For the full OurDNA release, relatedness inference is performed on the full dataset, and release samples are chosen in a way that maximizes the number of samples retained while filtering the dataset to include only samples with less than second-degree relatedness.
 For the HGDP + 1KG subset, samples passing all other sample QC metrics are retained.
 * **relatedness_inference:** Information about the sample’s relatedness to other samples within the callset.
   * **related_samples:** Set of all HGDP or 1KG samples that have a kinship estimate (kin) > 0.05 determined using Hail’s [pc_relate](https://hail.is/docs/0.2/methods/relatedness.html#hail.methods.pc_relate) module with this sample.
 More details on the relatedness inference can be found [here](https://github.com/atgu/hgdp_tgp/blob/master/tutorials/nb2.ipynb).
 This set is empty if the sample has no such relationships within this HGDP + 1KG subset.
 Each entry of the set consists of a struct containing the following information about this relationship:
     * **s:** Sample ID.